-Chetham’s Library has been in continuous use as a free public library for over 350 years.
+Chetham’s Library has been in continuous use as a public library for over 350 years.
 It is housed in a beautiful sandstone building dating from 1421 which was built to accommodate the priests of Manchester’s Collegiate Church.
 The entire collection at Chetham’s Library has been designated as one of national and international importance.
 The Library is also an accredited museum, attracting visitors from all over the world.